jhgreen215/jhgreen215.github.io/baskar.md

 Part of creating this framework required me to parametrically define and run simulations in large batches.
 In order to keep all of the data organized, I created scripts to easily tag data and organize it in an SQL database.

-Part of my research included learning about effective communication of scientific research.
-In order to strengthen my communication skills, I created presentations and presented at the following symposiums:
+Another aspect of my research included learning about effective communication of scientific research.
+In order to strengthen my communication skills, I made research posters and oral presentations, for the following symposiums:

 * Iowa State University Undergraduate Research Symposium - April 2017